CLR Connector BC INFRASTRUCTURE BENEFITS: BUILDING A BETTER BC

 The following article is submitted by BCIB in support of CLR’s efforts to keep members informed on the latest news and updates regarding Community Benefits Agreements (CBAs).

-BCIB is building an opportunity here in British Columbia — an opportunity that supports local contractors, both those involved in CBA projects and those working elsewhere.
+BCIB is building an opportunity here in British Columbia — an opportunity that supports local contractors.
 BCIB’s role is an important one: to supply a skilled workforce and expand BC’s labour pool.
-Currently, we have more than 1,000 active workers on CBA sites and, to date, BCIB has deployed more than 2,000 workers to 3,000 jobs across 9 projects throughout the province.
+Currently, we have more than 1,000 active workers on CBA sites and, to date, BCIB has filled more than 3,000 positions on 9 projects throughout the province.

 BCIB is successfully working with contractors to improve worksite culture, an effort that’s helping retain workers.
 The Respectful Onsite Initiative (ROI) training programs improve productivity because when workers better understand one another, crews are more cohesive and supportive.
 Because of its positive impact on workers, construction companies and organizations that are not working under the CBA continue to provide ROI training to their teams.

 If you’re a contractor who wants to help us build legacy projects and you have questions about working with the CBA, please contact the CLR or BCIB directly.
 If you’re not working on a CBA project but would like help sourcing the workforce, we can help.
 To learn more visit BCIB.ca or email email@example.com.